snowflakedb/native-apps-examples/snowflake-manifest-from-share-library/README.md

 ## Output Format

-The analysis results are structured in YAML format with a hierarchical representation:
+The generated manifest is structured in YAML format with a hierarchical representation:

 ```yaml
 manifest_version: 2